How to Migrate Your Organization Data to Office 365 Enterprise

 Final Thoughts

-In this article, we have explained how to migrate your organization data to Office 365 enterprise.
+In this article, we have explained how to migrate your organization’s data to Office 365 enterprise.
 The solution is for organizations whose current platform is MS Outlook.
-For that we have provided two solution, one for single user account data migration and another for multiple user account data migration.
+For that, we have provided two solutions, one for single-user account data migration and another for multiple-user account data migration.